sustained/dev.to-article-sources/laravel-plus-vue-equals-love.md

 ----

+## Thanks and good bye

 Thanks for reading and enjoy developing with Laravel and Vue.

 Also, be sure to check out the [new Vue Community](https://vue-community.org/).

 > Something missing or incorrect?
 This [article's source is on Github](https://github.com/sustained/dev.to-article-sources/).
 >